zenml-io/zenml-plugins/huggingface_sagemaker_deployer/README.md

 While almost every Huggingface model can be easily deployed to AWS Sagemaker endpoints, it is often desirous to automate this flow.
 This project showcases one way of using ZenML pipelines to achieve this:

-- Train/Finetune a NLP model and push to Huggingface Hub
+- Train/Finetune a Sentiment Analysis NLP model and push to Huggingface Hub
 - Promote this model from staging to production
 - Deploy the model at the `Production` Stage to a Sagemaker endpoint